 Early Origins of the Jelling family

-Yorkshire at either Gilling East or Gilling West, two villages that both date back to the Domesday Book of 1086.
+The surname Jelling was first found in Yorkshire at either Gilling East or Gilling West, two villages that both date back to the Domesday Book of 1086.
 Gilling West is thought to be older as there are records of it Saxon times as Ingetlingum.

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Again, both villages are listed in the Domesday Book of 1086 but with slightly different spellings: Ghellinge (Gilling East); and Ghellinges (Gilling West.)
 At that time, the lands of Gilling, were held by Count Alan.
 Literally, the place name means "settlement of the family or followers of a man called Gythla or Getla," from the Old English personal name + "-ingas."

 Early History of the Jelling family

-Another 173 words (12 lines of text) covering the years 1273, 1354 and 1273 are included under the topic Early Jelling History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jelling research.
+Another 87 words (6 lines of text) covering the years 1273, 1354, 1273, 1662, 1725 and 1712 are included under the topic Early Jelling History in all our PDF Extended History products and printed products wherever possible.

 Jelling Spelling Variations